ppkantorski/Airplane-Sleep/README.md

 Disable wifi and bluetooth when closing your MacBook or putting it to sleep!

 # Features
 Here's a few simple commands that might help with saving battery life.
 The configuration files should work on other versions of macOS, but I have not tested it yet myself.
-So apparently wifi and bluetooth are still active when the MBP is closed and if you have something like Dropbox running, it could contribute to significant power drain.
+Apparently wifi and bluetooth are still active when the MBP is closed and if you have something like Dropbox running, it could contribute to significant power drain.
 Turning the antennas off can save battery and prevent some data from being transferred during sleep mode.

 # Installation